jaynaroro/JSCalculator/README.md

 Also manage user errors such as if someone tries to add more than one decimal point to the displayed Number.

 I also try and use some of the more interesting html5 features such as Event Delegation.
 Making use of the HTMLElement.dataset attribute to store values.

+If you want to try it out for now just download the files and run the HTML in a browser.
+Live link coming soon.
+(PS This is still just the happy path, AC doesnt work yet.)